NarenLK/NYTimesArticles/README.md

 3.   *This would build and archive the project.
 Logs would be captured and stored in the build directory at the PWD(same path of project).*
 4.   *The archived file would be exported and stored at the PWD path level.*

-  #### This build.sh(Configuration) can be used with fastlane, Jenkins, or with any CI/CD agents like Bamboo.
+  #### The build.sh(Configuration) file can be used with fastlane, Jenkins, or with any CI/CD agents like Bamboo.
   If any of the above parameters are missed, script would throw an error for specific case.

   #### ![ScreenShot](https://github.com/NarenLK/NYTimesArticles/blob/main/NyTimes/Screens/BuildError.png)

+  #### To run the test cases, run following command from terminal

+       xcodebuild test -workspace "NyTimes.xcworkspace" -scheme "NyTimes" -destination 'platform=iOS Simulator,name=iPhone 11,OS=14.0' -enableCodeCoverage YES > "${LOG_FILE}"